Sebobo/Shel.Blog/README.md

 The integrated support for `flattr` and `disqus` was removed.
 If you still need it, please add it yourself.

+There is a new constraint mixin to determine which kind of elements are allowed in a blog article.
+This change might change the behavior in your site, so you should add `'Shel.Blog:Constraint.Article': true` as supertype to the content types you want to have available.

 ## Setup a new feed

 After installation you have a new page type called `Blog feed`.